Nozdub/Nozdub/README.md

 # 💫 About Me:
 **Christian Aasen**<br>
-💻I have just finished my bachelor thesis that utilized machine learning, Kotlin and noSQL databases and I'm currently looking for my first job in IT.<br>
+💻I have just finished my bachelor thesis and I'm currently looking for my first job in IT (where you at?).<br>
 🔎I'm looking for my first job in IT, preferably a place that uses these technologies: C#, Python, Kotlin and SQL/noSQL.<br>
 📙I'm currently learning more about Kotlin and jetpack compose as I'm working on a personal project "RollHelper" that you can see here on Github. <br>
 💬Ask me about Python, Kotlin and C# (can't promise a direct answer, but I'm up for discussing).<br>